whywaita/myshoes/docs/01_01_for_admin_setup.md

   - The webhook endpoint from github.com **OR** your GitHub Enterprise Server (`POST /github/events`).
   - REST API from your workspace (`GET, POST, DELETE /target`).
 - You decide platform for runner and shoes-provider
-  - The official shoes-provider is [whywaita/myshoes-provider](https://github.com/whywaita/myshoes-provider).
+  - The official shoes-provider topic is [myshoes-provider](https://github.com/search?q=topic%3Amyshoes-provider).
   - You can implement and use your private shoes-provider.
 Please check [how-to-develop-shoes.md](./03_how-to-develop-shoes.md).

 ## Word definition